darthdeus/comfy-demos/README.md

 some people might prefer a license they know over a random "public domain" license, hence MIT/Apache.

-All of the assets (images, music, SFX) are licensed under CC0, which means "public domain", which again means "you can do whatever you want, we don't care, you don't have to give credit".
+All of the assets (images, music, SFX) were created by us from scratch and are licensed under CC0, which means "public domain", which again means "you can do whatever you want, we don't care, you don't have to give credit".

 - https://creativecommons.org/public-domain/cc0/